naman-unthinkable/webhook-test/README.md

 npm install mongoose –save // installs mongoose requires to create mongoDB schema Step 4: Create a new file and name it server.js
 This file is responsible for creating the backend for our application.
 It has a schema for data that will get stored in the database through APIs.
-It also has all of the APIs that ensures CRUD functions in our server, and has the node server which runs the application on one of your web ports in the system.
-▪	Call all of the packages that we installed in step 3 to use them in our file.
-▪	var express = require('express');
+It also has all of the APIs that ensures CRUD functions in our server, and has the node server which runs the application on one of your web ports in the system. o 	Call all of the packages that we installed in step 3 to use them in our file. o 	var express = require('express');
-▪	var bodyParser = require('body-parser');
+o 	var bodyParser = require('body-parser');
-▪	var app = express();
+o 	var app = express();
-▪	var mongoose = require('mongoose');
+o 	var mongoose = require('mongoose');
-▪	mongoose.connect('mongodb://localhost/employees');
+o 	mongoose.connect('mongodb://localhost/employees');

-▪	Create a mongoose schema for our database.
+o 	Create a mongoose schema for our database.

 var Employee = mongoose.model('Employee', mongoose.Schema({
     name:String,